confluentinc/confluent-kubernetes-examples/security/plaintext-ldaps-auth-control-center/README.rst

 * Configure LDAP with TLS server for Control Center authentication (no RBAC).
 * Quickly set up the complete Confluent Platform on the Kubernetes.
+* Configure ldap authentication on the external listener (9092)
 * Configure a producer to generate sample data.